 A General Election is held in November of every even-numbered year.
-The Primary Election for nominating party nominees for the General Election is 12 weeks before the General Election.
-Additionally, a Presidential Preference Primary is held no earlier than the first Tuesday in January and no later than the first Tuesday in March of Presidential Election years.
+The Primary Election for nominating party nominees for the General Election is 10 weeks before the General Election.
+Additionally, a Presidential Preference Primary is held in Presidential Election years.
 Special elections may be called at any time during the year.
 The election dates for 2014 are:

 Voter Registration Book Closing DatesBack

-You can apply to register to vote at any time.
-However, to vote in an election, you must be registered in the state by the book closing date, which is normally the 29th day before each election.
-The book closing dates for the 2014 election cycle are:
+You can register to vote at any time.
+However, to vote in an upcoming election, you must be registered by the deadline to register which is 29 days before the election.
+The registration deadlines for the 2014 election cycle are:

 How to Make Name, Address and Party Affiliation ChangesBack

 If your name changes by marriage or other legal process, submit the change in a signed written notice such as a voter registration application to your Supervisor of Elections.
 It must include your date of birth or voter registration number.